SansGuidon/bookmarks/sections/programming.md

 > * What is the problem they’re trying to solve?
 > * How does this ticket solve it?
 * [Semgrep](https://semgrep.dev/) - Static analysis at ludicrous speed.
 Find bugs and enforce code standards
+* [The HFT Guy](https://thehftguy.com/2020/08/26/technical-debt-doesnt-exist/) - (2020) Technical Debt Doesn’t Exist
+> * Make yourself a favor and call that **maintenance**.
+> * Software do not have a technical debt problem, software simply requires maintenance.

 ## Conferences
 > In Belgium